rmadukayil/netflix-redesign/README.md

 ## Features
 Again, this is just an interface.

-I used resusable and responsive widgets for the mobile and web versions.
+I used reusable and responsive widgets for the mobile and web versions.

 The web version uses a video player package (something I'd never done before).